Types of Cerebral Palsy

 Contact To Discuss More About Types of Cerebral Palsy Caused By Medical Negligence

 If you believe a medical provider’s negligence may have contributed to your child’s cerebral palsy diagnosis, contact the medical malpractice law firm of Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., as soon as possible.
-Our firm is uniquely equipped to handle serious personal injury cases, with a proven track record of outstanding results for clients in extremely challenging situations, including in complex birth injury medical malpractice cases.
+Our firm is uniquely equipped to handle serious personal injury cases, with a proven track record of outstanding results for clients in extremely challenging situations, including in complex birth injury medical malpractice cases in Philadelphia.

 With every case we handle, we prepare to fight for our client’s rights in court from day one.
 This extensive and deliberate preparation allows us to stay fully prepared and able to pursue the full extent of the compensation you deserve.
 We offer free consultations at no obligation to you, so contact us now to speak with a caring and attentive attorney.